severity1/terraform-cloud-mcp/README.md

 Contributions are welcome!
 Please open an issue or pull request if you'd like to contribute to this project.

 See our [Contributing Guide](docs/CONTRIBUTING.md) for detailed instructions on how to get started, code quality standards, and the pull request process.

+## Disclaimer

+This project is not affiliated with, associated with, or endorsed by HashiCorp or Terraform.
+"Terraform" and "Terraform Cloud" are trademarks of HashiCorp.
+This project merely interacts with the Terraform Cloud public API under fair use.